cctechwiz/blog-cctechwiz-com/content/post/hello-world.md

 I have a Master's degree in Information Security (MSIS) from Carnegie Mellon University, with an emphasis in system-level code security, reverse engineering, and exploitation.
 I also have a Bachelor's degree in Computer Science from Southern Utah University.
 However, beyond my degrees, I have always had a deep craving for knowledge, to which I attribute the lion’s share of my most valuable experiences.

 I'm also more than just my profession.
 I am married to a strong, amazing woman and we have two beautiful daughters.
-My other interests and hobbies include; running and playing various tabletop RPGs, managing a small homelab, dabbling in indie game development, and mountain biking.
+My other interests and hobbies include; personal knowlege managment/productivity, running and playing various tabletop RPGs, managing a small homelab, dabbling in indie game development, reading, and mountain biking.

 ## Why did I Start this Blog?